-Both systems only come with one controller, and neither system is compatible with the previous system’s controllers.
+Both systems only come with one controller by default, and neither system is compatible with the previous system’s controllers.
 And extras won’t come cheap.
 Both retail for $59.99 each.

-On the plus side, both controllers seem fantastic.
-I’ve loved holding them both each time I’ve had the opportunity to play each system — holding each for an hour at a time — and they are solid piece of technology.
+On the plus side, both controllers are fantastic.
 Still, if you want to buy three extra controllers so a family of four can play a game, it’s going to get pricey.

-Keep in mind, however, that not all games even support four players at a time.
-Both Skylanders and Lego Marvel are limited to two people at a time.
+Keep in mind, too, that not all games even support four players at a time.
+Skylanders, Disney Infinity and the Lego games, for example, are limited to two people at a time.

 Is one of these systems really the best family friendly option?